venenux/simpleticket/docs/wiki-diferences-from-original.md

 -------------------------

 * Attachments are opened in new pop-up window, no more angry!
+* Auto ticket cross-referenced in staff, using #XXXXX when click will redirect to that ticket if exits
 * Collaborators from internal creating new ticket without reply!
 * Works with old browsers and runs in olders systems! no limits!
 * Responsive theming, improved interface (WIP).